How to create a Data Form

 Only one field from the destination table is allowed per form.
 Duplicate fields are not permitted.

-Step 11: Access the Design Tab
+Step 11: Design the form

 Form Design